Workspace ONE UEM Health Check for a hospital

 While going through the logs and tickets systematically and verifying the expected and unexpected behavior of the system, Partmann discovered that a certificate was installed on the only running system, in a custom, non-standard configuration, so the certificate wasn’t visible off-hand.
-The learning is that only documented changes are good changes, and supported methods should be chosen instead of quick hacks.
+The lesson learned is that only documented changes are good changes, and supported methods should be chosen instead of quick hacks.

-“We reinstalled the certificate on the proper systems and documented the change, and voila! the whole UAG setup was running again” said Partmann.
+“We reinstalled the certificate on the proper systems and documented the change, and voilà!
+The whole UAG setup was running again,” said Partmann.

-With those changes applied, the customer is now satisfied with the new UAG`s as they function as expected and are available in a redundant manner.
+With those changes applied, the customer is now satisfied with the new UAGs as they function as expected and are available in a redundant manner.

 Questions?